equinor/procosys_scaffold/README.md

 Solution should now load correctly in Visual Studio.
 Check Project references.

-* Rename namespaces Equinor.ProCoSys.PCS5 in all *.cs-files
+* Rename namespaces Equinor.ProCoSys.PCS5 in all *.cs-files and launchSettings.json

 * Rename classes and filenames starting with PCS5 (as Equinor.ProCoSys.PCS5.Infrastructure.PCS5Context)